nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 * The hotkeys only work when the focus is on the main window.
 The hotkey for closing the statistics window is an exception as it can only be used when the focus is on the stats window
+* To focus on a window, simply click on the window to bring it to the front

 </div>